 Soy sauce has a rich umami flavor, making it a good substitute for ponzu sauce.
 However, you can use soy sauce with various other sour ingredients added to it to get the sour flavor.

 Soy sauce combined with vinegar, lemon juice, or orange juice gives it a sour taste that can replicate ponzu sauce’s flavor.
 Soy sauce and its variations can be used in any recipe as a substitute for ponzu sauce.
+Here is a list of dark soy sauce substitutes in case you’re out of it.

 2. Lemon Juice